BarFeigenberg/StudentDropoutPrediction-R/README.md

 # exam_attempt_rate       1   8325.2 8333.2   74.24   <2e-16 ***
 # ---
 # Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
-The Academic Model's performance is evaluated using a confusion matrix, ROC curve, and AUC score.
-McFadden's R² is also computed as a measure of model fit.

 ```
 ## Predict dropout probabilities and classify based on 0.5 threshold